-Students: get ready to code, build, and design your own website!
-In collaboration with the Atlanta Science Festival and HowStuffWorks, TAG-Ed challenges teams of middle school students (sponsored by a faculty adviser) to tackle an environmental challenge affecting our planet today.
+In collaboration with the Atlanta Science Festival and HowStuffWorks, TAG-Ed challenged teams of middle school students (sponsored by a faculty adviser) to code, build and design their own website that tackled an environmental challenge affecting our planet.

-These websites will be assessed on several aspects of site design by local developers and professionals.
-In addition to recognizing student teams, the Middle School WEBChallenge honors and rewards the educators who serve as team sponsors and/or mentors.
+Websites were assessed on several aspects of site design by local developers and professionals.
+In addition to recognizing student teams, the Middle School WEBChallenge honored and rewarded the educators who served as team sponsors and/or mentors.

 To sign up for the 2017 EnviroTech WEBChallenge, follow this link.